The 20 Best Keratoconus Doctors Near Me in Baltimore, MD

 English

 Michael Sulewski, M.D., is the James and Heather Gills Rising Professor of Ophthalmology and a cornea and cataract specialist at the Wilmer Eye Institute’s Baltimore locations at Bayview Medical Center and the Patient Access Center for the Eye at The Johns Hopkins Hospital, as well as in White Marsh, Maryland.
 Dr. Sulewski is also the ophthalmology residency program director.
 Dr. Sulewski specializes in cataract surgery, intraocular lens complications, corneal transplantation, keratoprosthesis, refractive surgery and other medical and surgical diseases of the cornea and anterior segment of the eye.
 Dr. Sulewski is also a resident supervisor at the Wilmer Eye Institute Patient Center for the Eye at The Johns Hopkins Hospital.
 Recent News Articles and Media Coverage Five Questions for Michael Sulewski, Johns Hopkins Medicine (Dec.
 2020).
 Dr. Sulewski is rated as an Experienced provider by MediFind in the treatment of Keratoconus.
-His top areas of expertise are Cataract, Acute Posterior Multifocal Placoid Pigment Epitheliopathy (APMPPE), Cogan's Syndrome, Interstitial Keratitis, and Cataract Removal.
+He is also highly rated in 2 other conditions, according to our data.
+His clinical expertise encompasses Cataract, Acute Posterior Multifocal Placoid Pigment Epitheliopathy (APMPPE), Cogan's Syndrome, Interstitial Keratitis, and Cataract Removal.
+Dr. Sulewski is board certified in American Board Of Ophthalmology.

 Experienced in Keratoconus